 On Saturday, April 13th, the 53rd annual Easter Jeep Safari will kick off in Moab, Utah, and the stunning M-715 military pickup will be one of six modified trucks unveiled by the automaker.
-The other five trucks that were modified by Mopar and the Jeep Performance Parts team are all based on the modern Gladiator pickup, but this truck – named the Five Quarter – is based on a classic Jeep pickup.
+The other five tracks that were modified by Mopar and the Jeep Performance Parts team are all based on the modern Gladiator pickup, but this truck – named the Five Quarter – is based on a classic Jeep pickup.

 Over the next few days, we will bring you a closer look at all of the vehicles being displayed by FCA at the Easter Jeep Safari, but today, we want to walk you through the 1968 M-715 shown here.

 Back in the 1960s, Jeep offered a Wagoneer-based pickup called the Gladiator and there was a military version called the M-715.
 The M-715 was also called the Five Quarter, due to its 1.25-ton payload capacity, and these hefty trucks were used at American military installations in several different areas, including Vietnam, Korea and Europe.